hashicorp/consul/middleware/chaos/README.md

 # chaos

-The `chaos` middleware allows CoreDNS to response to TXT queries in CH class.
+The `chaos` middleware allows CoreDNS to respond to TXT queries in the CH class.
-Useful for retrieving version or author information from the server.
+This is useful for retrieving version or author information from the server.

 ## Syntax